c-varshith/studymind/README.md

    <a href="#tech-stack">Stack</a>
 </p>

-> **Default:** API key mode.
-Use local Ollama only when you want to self-host the model endpoint.
+> **Default:** API key mode, use local Ollama only when you want to self-host the model endpoint.

 | At a glance | Value |
 |---|---|